-In "Because a Little Bug Went Ka-Choo!", by Rosetta Stone (aka Dr. Seuss), a bug sneezes, which sets off a series of larger and larger consequences, in the end nearly sending a whole town into chaos.
+In "Because a Little Bug Went Ka-Choo!", by Rosetta Stone (aka Dr. Seuss), a bug sneezes, setting off a series of larger and larger consequences, in the end nearly sending a whole town into chaos.

 Live Action TV

 Blackadder Back and Forth is a brilliant example of this trope.
 In the story, Blackadder (accidentally, initially meaning it as a scam to win a bet with his guests) invents a working time machine.
 He is sent on a dare to use it and to bring back a catalogue of different items including a centurion's helmet and the Duke of Wellington's boots.
 After he succeeds in doing these things, it emerges that he has changed the course of history as a result: After finally arriving at the battle of Waterloo, he squashes the Duke of Wellington with his time machine just before the battle begins, steals his famous boots and causes the French to win the fight.
 As a result, Blackadder returns to an alternate-reality Britain which has been ruled by the French for 200 years - as a result of his tampering - following Napoleon Bonaparte's victory at Waterloo, and just in time for garlic pudding.
 He becomes especially disconcerted when he sees Archdeacon Darling wearing a tutu and exclaims "We've got to save Britain!" before going back in time to try and rectify everything.
 He also has a run-in with William Shakespeare, earlier on in the story, whom he attacks for the interminable suffering of school pupils that would happen for the next 400 years as a result of having to study his plays at length, leaving William completely discouraged as a playwright but dropping his ballpoint pen in the process.
 Later on, in the alternate reality, William Shakespeare is revealed to have been known only for "inventing the ballpoint pen."